ryanjstone/jupyter-google-sheets/README.md

 # jupyter-google-sheets
-Example Data Analysis project using Jupyter Notebook using Google Sheets
+Example Data Analysis project using Jupyter Notebook and Google Sheets as data source